subaru-hello/stanford-algorithms-go/Course1/karger-mincut/README.md

 In the worst-case scenario, the Karger min cut algorithm runs in 𝑂(𝑁^2log⁡𝑁) time because the total calculation time reduces by half with each iteration of the computation process.
 To the contrary, in the best-case scenario, the running time would be O(N^2) due to fewer iterations required when the graph is simplified more quickly with each contraction.

+## Pseudocode

+1. Read and Parse the Graph: First, we need to read the graph from the file and parse it into an adjacency list representation.
+2. Contract Edges: We repeatedly contract randomly chosen edges until only two vertices remain.
+3. Repeat the Process: We repeat the contraction process multiple times to ensure a higher probability of finding the minimum cut.

 ## Simple Algorithm

 Here is the code written in Go: